KDE/plasma-welcome/README.md

 Welcome Center is the perfect introduction to KDE Plasma!
 It can help you learn how to connect to the internet, install apps, customize the system, and more!

-There are two usage modes:
+There are three usage modes:
 - Run the app normally and it will show a welcome/onboarding wizard.
 - Run the app with the `--post-update` argument to show a post-update message.
+- Run the app with the `--live-environment` argument to show a reduced wizard with the live installer page and no settings pages.

 ## Screenshots